 Created empathy maps for high-value jobseekers

-Sketched and prototyped solutions and tested them with Jobseekers
+Sketched and prototyped solutions and tested them with jobseekers

-I used the learnings from the research, prototypes and interviews we had conducted over the previous month to map out and understand what a MVP would look like, first creating wireframes before the finished visual designs for both sides of the marketplace.
+I used the learnings from the research, prototypes and interviews we had conducted over the previous month to map out and understand what an MVP would look like, first creating wireframes before the finished visual designs for both sides of the marketplace.